What’s the difference between a professional makeup artist and a cosmetologist?

 - Makeup artists can work in a variety of environments, such as weddings, proms, photo shoots, movie sets, and more.

-- The salary of a professional makeup artist depends on training and experience, but if generally higher in the fashion, television, and film industries.
+- The salary of a professional makeup artist depends on training and experience, but is generally higher in the fashion, television, and film industries.

-- Makeup artists train to advance their skills and gain more clients.
-They earn certifications for their makeup artistry skillset through makeup training programs.
+- Makeup artists have received training to advance their makeup skills.
+They earn certifications through makeup training programs.

 - Some regions have specific training requirements for makeup artists, including hygiene and safety training.
 Attending an online makeup school will qualify you as a professional makeup artist in most areas.
-Always consult local regulations before enrolling in any training program.
+Always consult with your local regulating body before enrolling in any training program.
 Click here to learn how to properly research what type of certification or license you need in your state!

 - Cosmetologists offer services for skincare, nail care, and hair styling.
 They alter a client’s overall beauty including the facial appearance.